bergesinstitute/graf-method/book-4-unit-4.md

 *En el futuro, tendré una casa en la playa.* (In the future, I will have a house at/by the beach.)

-Siempre podemos usar la construcción *ir* + infinitivo con un significado prácticamente idéntico:
+Siempre podemos usar la construcción *ir* + infinitivo con un significado prácticamente idéntico.
+We can always use the construction *ir* + infinitive with a practically identical meaning.

 *En mayo voy a estar en Francia.*